caseyg/awesome/TOPICS.md

 *   [lukevella/rallly](https://github.com/lukevella/rallly) - Rallly is an open-source scheduling and collaboration tool designed to make organizing events and meetings easier.

-## acp

-*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Framework-agnostic agent communication.
-Unified by design.

 ## agents

-*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Framework-agnostic agent communication.
-Unified by design.

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.
+*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.

 *   [google-a2a/A2A](https://github.com/google-a2a/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.